daelyn/Olympic-games-analysis-report-/README.md

 Mission

-Kellogg's will one of the main sponsors of the next Olympic games.
+Kellogg's will be one of the main sponsors of the next Olympic games.
 They tasked you with an analysis of the athletes to select the right sport and athlete to sponsor.

 This report includes the code and an explanatory text for each of the following: